Hiroki11x/Timm_OOD_Calibration/README.md

 ## Implementation
 As for the DomainBed, we follow the official implementations shown in the links below.
 - [DomainBed](https://github.com/facebookresearch/DomainBed)

-For experiments of CLIP model, we follow the following implementation.
+For experiments of CLIP model, we utilize the following implementation.
 - [OptDom: Learning Optimal Representations for Domain Shift](https://github.com/ryoungj/optdom)